John G Ullman & Associates Inc. Has $19.31 Million Stake in Intel Co. (NASDAQ:INTC)

 John G Ullman & Associates Inc. raised its stake in Intel Co.
 (NASDAQ:INTC) by 29.2% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 387,616 shares of the chip maker’s stock after purchasing an additional 87,540 shares during the quarter.
 Intel makes up about 3.0% of John G Ullman & Associates Inc.’s portfolio, making the stock its 5th biggest holding.
 John G Ullman & Associates Inc.’s holdings in Intel were worth $19,311,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds also recently bought and sold shares of INTC.
-DB Wealth Management Group LLC bought a new position in Intel in the fourth quarter valued at approximately $29,000.
+Other hedge funds also recently bought and sold shares of the company.
+DB Wealth Management Group LLC acquired a new stake in shares of Intel in the fourth quarter valued at approximately $29,000.
 Ogorek Anthony Joseph NY ADV acquired a new stake in shares of Intel in the fourth quarter valued at approximately $31,000.
 Baron Financial Group LLC acquired a new stake in shares of Intel in the third quarter valued at approximately $34,000.
 Holloway Wealth Management LLC acquired a new stake in shares of Intel in the third quarter valued at approximately $41,000.
 Finally, McClarren Financial Advisors Inc. acquired a new stake in shares of Intel in the fourth quarter valued at approximately $42,000.
 Hedge funds and other institutional investors own 63.25% of the company’s stock.

 In other news, CFO George S. Davis acquired 9,095 shares of Intel stock in a transaction that occurred on Tuesday, January 26th.
 The shares were acquired at an average price of $55.34 per share, for a total transaction of $503,317.30.
 Following the transaction, the chief financial officer now directly owns 71,223 shares of the company’s stock, valued at approximately $3,941,480.82.
 The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Also, CEO Robert Holmes Swan acquired 27,244 shares of Intel stock in a transaction that occurred on Monday, January 25th.
 The shares were purchased at an average price of $55.57 per share, for a total transaction of $1,513,949.08.
 Following the transaction, the chief executive officer now directly owns 330,774 shares in the company, valued at $18,381,111.18.
 The disclosure for this purchase can be found here.
 Insiders own 0.04% of the company’s stock.